Juniper/terraform-provider-mist/docs/resources/site_setting.md

 Optional:

-- `enabled` (Boolean) enable Virtual Network Assistant (using SUB-VNA license).
+- `enabled` (Boolean) Enable Virtual Network Assistant (using SUB-VNA license).
 This applied to AP / Switch / Gateway

 <a id="nestedatt--vs_instance"></a>